 If it looks like you’re going to be waiting for more than a minute then it’s best to switch the engine off.

-Turning your car off while loading and unloading your vehicle, waiting at car parks, lay-bys or set down and pick up points will also help tackle emissions.
+Turning your engine off while loading and unloading your vehicle, waiting at car parks, lay-bys or set-down and pick-up points will also help tackle emissions.

 What about in hot or cold weather?

 On the rare occasion where you might be in a heatwave, keeping the air-conditioning on can seem like a vital reason for idling.

 Usually you can keep the air conditioning running by leaving the ignition on but not the engine.

 If there’s no choice but to leave the motor running you should try to keep waiting down to a minimum.

 What if I need to defrost my windscreen?